j-woolfe/haskell-type-alias-resolver/README.md

 ### Treesitter
 The Treesitter library is central to the operation of HTAR.
 It is a parsing library intended to be used for development tools.
-It features very efficient incremental parsing, is capable of handling invalid input gracefully and has prewritten grammars for many languages.
-At this stage, this project is not taking full advantage of the incremental parsing features Treesitter supports as perfomance has not been a concern yet.
-If/when speed becomes a problem, maintaining a single AST structure instead of reparsing each time would likely result is a large speedup.
+It features very efficient incremental parsing, is capable of handling invalid input gracefully and has pre-written grammars for many languages.
+At this stage, this project is not taking full advantage of the incremental parsing features Treesitter supports as performance has not been a concern yet.
+If/when speed becomes a problem, maintaining a single AST structure instead of re-parsing each time would likely result is a large speedup.

 The Haskell grammar for Treesitter is still in development and as such you may encounter strange bugs parsing some expressions.
-This grammar is also one of the slower Treesitter grammars and there is some potential for further perfomance gains as this grammar is improved.
+This grammar is also one of the slower Treesitter grammars and there is some potential for further performance gains as this grammar is improved.

 Treesitter features language bindings for a number of languages including Haskell